 Get plenty of rest today.
 For the next few days please avoid vigorous exercise (e.g. jogging), as a lot of movement may tear your sutures (stitches).

 To relieve mild discomfort take the following medications over the next 48 hours, unless you have otherwise been advised by your physician:

 - 400-600 mg ibuprofen (Advil) every 6 hours OR

 This is common after surgery.
 It may occur regardless of home care.
 The degree of swelling is NOT an indication of the success, failure, or severity of surgery.
-We recommend periodic application of ice (10 minutes on, 10 minutes off) for the next 24 hours.
+We recommend periodic application of ice (10-15 minutes every hour) when you are awake, for the next 24 hours.
 This helps control swelling and the more swelling is controlled, the less discomfort that you will have.

 Light bleeding from the surgical area during the first few hours following surgery is normal.
 For this reason, we do not recommend rinsing, brushing nor flossing today.
 If some light bleeding occurs, place a damp gauze pad with moderate pressure for 10 minutes to the area.
 If pressure alone does not seem adequate, place a wet tea bag (black tea) with light pressure to the area.
 The tea contains tannins that help stop bleeding.
 If bleeding cannot be stopped with these measures, please call our office.

 Bruising can occur after surgery, especially in those who are fair skinned or bruise easily.
 As with any other bruise, it will fade over time.

 Occasionally, inflammation of the tissues may cause temporary numbness.
 Normal sensation generally returns in a few weeks, but may take up to several months, as nerves tend to heal slowly.
 In rare instances, it is permanent.